Anthony Forlini

 Anthony G. Forlini (born February 4, 1962) is an American businessman and politician serving as the county clerk of Macomb County, Michigan since 2021.
 A member of the Republican Party, Forlini previously served as a member of the Michigan House of Representatives from 2011 through 2016, and as the supervisor of Harrison Township, Michigan from 2004 to 2011.
-He is currently a candidate for the Republican nomination in the 2026 Michigan Secretary of State election.
+He is currently the Republican nominee for the 2026 Michigan Secretary of State election.

 Early life

 On February 4, 1962, Forlini was born in Detroit, Michigan.
 Forlini's father was an Italian from the town of Cassino, Italy.
 Forlini grew up in St. Clair Shores.
 Forlini attended St. Germaine Elementary School.

 Education

 In 1984, Forlini earned a degree in Business from Western Michigan University.
 Forlini is a Certified Financial Planner.

 Career

 As a businessman, Forlini is the owner of Design Financial Inc.

 In 2004, Forlini became a township supervisor in Harrison Township, Michigan, until 2011.

 On November 2, 2010, Forlini won the election and became a Republican member of Michigan House of Representatives for District 24.
 Forlini defeated Sarah Roberts and Keith P. Edwards with 50.18% of the votes.
 On November 6, 2012, as an incumbent, Forlini won the election and continued serving District 24.
 Forlini defeated Philip Kurczewski with 54.71% of the votes.

 District 24 covers Harrison Township as well as portions of Clinton Township and Macomb Township.

-In March 2016, Forlini announced that he was running for Congress in Michigan's 10th District, as Candice Miller, the then current Representative, was not running for another term.
+In 2016, Forlini announced that he was running for Congress in Michigan's 10th District as Candice Miller, the then current Representative, was not running for another term.
+He later came in fourth in the primary, getting 10% of the vote.

 In 2017, Forlini became an Operations Manager with Macomb County Public Works.

-As of 2021, he is the current Macomb County Clerk.
+Since 2021, he has served as the Macomb County clerk.

-On 24 September 2025, Forlini entered the 2026 Michigan Secretary of State election, seeking the Republican nomination.
+On September 24, 2025, Forlini entered the 2026 Michigan Secretary of State election, seeking the Republican nomination.